Deering High School

-Deering High School (DHS) is a public high school located on Stevens Avenue in Portland, Maine, United States.
+Deering High School (DHS) is a public high school on Stevens Avenue in Portland, Maine, United States.
 The school is part of the Portland Public Schools district.
 It is one of the three public high schools located in Portland, the others being Portland High School and Casco Bay High School.
-Along with Portland High, enrollment to Deering is open choice by the family.
+Along with Portland High, enrollment to Deering is open choice.

 History

 In 1871, the town Deering seceded from Westbrook.
 Deering High School was established in 1874.
 The school opened in Morgen's Hall, a one-room wooden structure at Morrill's Corner in the autumn of 1874 with 31 students attending.
 Before the end of the year, the high school moved to the Heseltine Grammar School on Ocean Avenue for four years.
-It was crowded.
-There were two sessions daily and, as late as 1895, school was held six days a week.
-The coursework included algebra and Latin.
-All students studied the same curriculum.
-Five students graduated in the first class.

-In 1878, Deering moved to the old wooden Longfellow School which was located opposite from Central Square Baptist Church.
-Seventy students were enrolled.
-Mr. F. E. C. Robbins was principal.
-In 1887, two new courses were re-organized and renamed the Commercial Department.
-The first edition of the school newspaper, The Breccia, was published in 1887.

 The town Deering was annexed by the City of Portland in 1898.
 The enabling act before the state legislature included a provision about the high school.
 Fred Matthews, a graduate of Deering High School who was an attorney and legislator, proposed the provision for the "continuing" maintenance always of a high school in Deering of equal grade and standing to what was in a Portland.
 This led to Portland having two high schools.

-By 1897, with Mr. E. H. Crosby as principal, the school had grown, so plans for a new building included fourteen recitation rooms, a library and a large assembly hall.
-Objections and protestations occurred over such a cost, since the capacity of four classrooms was thought to be adequate at that current time, and a library was questioned.
-In 1889, however, work was started on the construction of the main building.
 Just before the building was to be occupied, Crosby was killed by a train at Woodfords Crossing during a rain storm.
 His term was completed by Mr. Swan and Mr. Hill.
 On January 30, 1898, the new Deering High School was opened with William H. Marvin as principal.
 The Assembly Hall, which was located on the third floor, was dedicated to Mr. Crosby and remained in his name until the hall was renovated into a library.

 The first Deering High School building eventually became Longfellow Elementary School.